 - Co-develop curricula with external partners (community, industry, etc.) and offer credit or proficiency-based non-credit opportunities accessible to both UBC students and external learners (may be delivered separately).

-Successful applicants must ensure their project meets the following criteria:
+Successful applicants should ensure their project meets the following criteria:

 - The project advances UBC Okanagan’s teaching and learning goals and priorities (see related plans and reports).